Category: Shinto Shrines

 -

-Nomiya Shrine is located near the bamboo grove path in Arashiyama.
+Nonomiya Jinja Shrine is located near the bamboo grove path in Arashiyama.
 The torii gate made of black wood (barked sawtooth oak) is unique.
-The Nomiya was a place where the princesses who became Saiku during the Heian period purified themselves before leaving for Ise, and the building was rebuilt for each successive emperor.
-In “The…
+The Nonomiya was a place where the princesses who became Saiku during the Heian period purified themselves before leaving for Ise, and the building was rebuilt for each successive emperor.
+In…

 -